CBD Oil Without THC: Is it Better or Worse for You?

 For some users, it’s essential to find a CBD oil without THC in it.
 If you undergo regular drug testing at work, for example, then you may be concerned about the accumulation of THC in your system.
 Remember that most drug tests are not screening for CBD, but rather THC and its metabolites.

-Of course, aside from drug testing purposes, there are other reasons why consumers prefer zero-THC products.
+Of course, aside from drug testing purposes, there are other reasons consumers prefer zero-THC products.
 Whatever your reasoning, we are here to reassure you that zero-THC CBD products most certainly do exist.
 In fact, some brands (like use here at Premium Jane) specifically cater to those who want to avoid the psychoactive compound altogether.

 In today’s article, we will explain everything you need to know about THC-free CBD oils, including whether they are effective and worth using.

 What Are CBD and THC?

 CBD, cannabidiol, is a compound found naturally in the hemp plant.
 It’s used in a variety of alternative health products because of its therapeutic value.
-Many companies obtain the compound from industrial hemp crops, which contain low quantities of the psychoactive cannabinoid THC, tetrahydrocannabinol.
+Many companies obtain the compound from industrial hemp crops, which contain low quantities of the intoxicating cannabinoid THC, tetrahydrocannabinol.

 Most CBD oils in the market contain less than 0.3% THC.
 This amount is nowhere near enough to cause intoxication.
 However, there are concerns that THC can accumulate in the body over time, resulting in high levels of THC metabolites in your system.

 To cater to these concerns, many manufacturers produce what’s called a CBD isolate.
-An isolate is simply a CBD product on its own that contains no THC whatsoever.
-Producers effectively filter out the THC during the manufacturing process, leaving behind nothing but pure CBD.
+An isolate is simply a pure CBD product that contains no THC or other cannabinoids.
+Producers effectively filter out all other hemp compounds during the manufacturing process, leaving behind nothing but pure CBD.

 Another form of non-THC CBD oil is broad-spectrum.
 While this oil type still contains a blend of cannabinoids and terpenes, the THC content is fully removed.